ahmedragab20/ar-catch/README.md

 const { useCache, $catch } = arCatch; // note that it's not a function, you don't need to call it

-// you don't have to name it $useCache, you can name it whatever you want const $useCatch = $catch({
+// You don't have to name it $useCache, you can name it whatever you want const $useCatch = $catch({
-    // base url
+    // base URL
     baseURL: 'https://jsonplaceholder.typicode.com',
-    // you can use this alias anywhere in your application to access the library
+    // You can use this alias anywhere in your application to access the library
     alias: 'anything',
     // default options
     defaultOptions: {